annieflora/CMSI486/Homework2.md

 **Ch 15, #13:**
 *What is a multivalued dependencey?
 When does it arise?*

+Multivalued dependencies are a consequence of first normal form which disallows an attribute in a tuple to have a set of values, and the accompanying process of converting an unnormalized relation into 1NF.
+It arises if we have two or more multivalued independent attributes in the same relation schema.
+This leads to a problem of having to repeat every value of one of the attributes with every value of the other attribute to keep the relation state consistent and to maintain the independence among the attributes involved.
 _____________
 **Problem #10**

 **Ch 21, #1:**
 *What is meant by the concurrent execution of database transactions in a multiuser system?
 Dicscuss why concurrency control is needed, and give informal examples.*

+Concurrent execution of database transactions is when multiple transactions are being executed on a database at a current time.
+In these systems, hundreds or thousands of users are typically operating on the database by submitting transactions concurrently to the system.
+Examples are databases for banks or supermarkets, airline reservation system, etc. We need concurrency control because of problems such as: the lost update problem, the temporary update problem, the incorrect summary problem, and the unrepeatable read problem.
+An informational example of the lost update problem would be buying tickets for a concert.
+If two transactions are submitted at the same time for the last 2 tickets, and both individuals would like to purchase all remaining tickets, the values of tickets left will be wrong because the second person making the transaction will be seeing the value in the database from before the first transaction was made.
 _____________
 **Problem #11**

 **Ch 21, #6:**
 *Discuss the atomicity, durability, isolation, and consistency preservations properties of a database transaction.*

+Transactions should possess several properties, and they should be enforced by the concurrency control and recovery methods of the
+DBMS:
+ - Atomicity =  A transaction is an atomic unit of processing; it should either be performed in its entirety or not performed at all.
+ - Consistency preservation: A transaction should be consistency preserving.
+This means that if it is completely executed from beginning to end without interference from other transactions, it should take the database from one consistent state to another.
+- Isolation: A transaction should appear as though it is being executed in isolation from other transactions.
+The execution of a transaction should not be interfered with by any other transactions executing concurrently.
+- Durability: The changes applied to the database by a committed transaction must persist in the database.
+These changes must not be lost because of any failure.
 _____________
 **Problem #12**